 - issues faced by players due to the aging of strings

 String gauge is defined as the thickness or diameter of the string in “thousandth of an inch”.
 String Gauge of “10” means that the diameter of the string in inches is 10/1000 = 0.010 inches.
 Packs of guitar strings are usually referred to by the gauge or diameter of their thinnest string.

-Heavier gauge means thicker string and more tension exerted by it.
+A heavier gauge means thicker string and more tension exerted by it.
 With higher tension, you also need to apply more force to press the string against the fret.
-Heavier strings produce and transmit more energy to the top of the guitar, which means much louder sound.
+Heavier strings produce and transmit more energy to the top of the guitar, which means a much louder sound.
 Lighter gauges are easier for beginners as they require much less finger strength and more accuracy.

-The string gauge is measured by micrometer having measurement accuracy to a thousandth of an inch.
+The string gauge is measured by a micrometer having a measurement accuracy of a thousandth of an inch.
 These instruments are fairly expensive.

 The sets of guitar strings are categorized by the string industry in the following categories: